hklchung/hklchung.github.io/index.md

 - Lead in development of a series of personalisation capabilities for Australia's no. 1 banking app
 - Lead in development and delivery of the bank's next-gen modelling feature store on our hadoop platform

+I am very grateful to have had opportunities to not only have worked in multiple industries but also across the spectrum of data science work spanning over data engineering, developing modelling tools, predictive modelling, insight analytics and more.
+As a result I am proficient in a range languages, tools and platforms including:
+- R, Python, SQL (MS SQL, Teradata, Oracle, Hive), YAML
+- Linux, Git, Bash
+- Machine learning, neural networks

 ---

 ### Education